openbook/shouldi-eink-display/README.md

 * Choose "Raspberry Pi OS (other)" > "Raspberry Pi OS Lite (32-bit)" (we dont require a GUI desktop)
 * Select write & wait for the OS to be written to the SD card.

-### 2. Configure Wifi & Enable SSH (create file /Volumes/boot/ssh)
+### 2. Configure Wifi & Enable SSH
 * Once the Rapsberry Pi OS image has been saved to the SD card, open a file window so that you can view the contents of the SD card's 'boot' folder
-* Create a new file `wpa_supplicant.conf` in the root of the boot folder & add the following, replacing the relevant sections with your SSID and password for your wifi network
+* Create a new file `wpa_supplicant.conf` in the root of the boot folder & add the following, replacing the relevant sections with the SSID and password of your wifi network
 ```
   ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
   network={